Cedar Deck

 rv pad

-V-Pad (before the cedar deck was built)
+V-Pad (before the cedar deck)

 Since the dimensions of this cedar deck were already pre-defined by the existing building, all I needed to do was design a structurally sound deck that would fit between the concrete slab and the support poles of the metal roof.